Use the Lexology Getting The Deal Through tool to compare the answers in this article with those from other

 Compared to international oil and gas practice, the US oil and gas lease is probably most analogous to a concession containing a fixed exploration term, with an option for an extended production term if oil and gas are discovered in commercial quantities.
-The specific property interests conveyed under the lease tend to vary depending on the jurisdiction in which the property is located and the terms of the particular lease agreements.
+The specific property interests conveyed under the lease tend to vary depending on the jurisdiction where the property is located and the terms of the particular lease agreements.
 It is common for modern oil and gas leases to grant the right, but not the obligation, for the lessee to develop the minerals during the initial term of the lease.
 If the lessee manages to produce oil and gas in commercial quantities, the lease will extend past a primary term for as long as the lessee continues to produce oil and gas in commercial quantities.
 The lessee has the right to take and sell freely the oil and gas produced from the applicable tract, subject only to the lessor’s entitlement to the royalty stream.
 The historical standard royalty was one-eighth of production, but modern leases contain a wide range of royalties, such as:

 - up to one-fourth of production;